Skip to main content

 Task P-9 System Stakeholders

-1. List of systems and their functions within organizations: identifies all key stakeholders involved with each system, which includes individuals, groups, or organizations that have an interest in or decision-making responsibility for the system throughout its lifecycle.
-Providing a clear understanding of how each system within the organization operates, allowing them to identify their individual roles, potential impacts on their work, and how to effectively interact with the system to achieve desired outcomes.
-Such as System Owners (SO)
+• List of systems and their functions within organizations to identify all key stakeholders involved with each system (including individuals, groups, or organizations that have an interest in or decision-making responsibility for the system throughout its lifecycle).
+This provides a clear understanding of how each system within the organization operates, allowing stakeholders to identify their individual roles, potential impacts on their work, and how to effectively interact with the system to achieve desired outcomes.

-2. Stakeholder analysis from previous projects or operational activities: identifies individuals, groups, or organizations that have common interest in the system being assessed, including those who may have been impacted by similar systems in the past.
-This analysis provides valuable insights into the needs, expectations, and potential concerns of different groups affected by the system.
-Allowing project teams to tailor their approach, manage risks proactively, and build stronger relationships with key stakeholders by understanding their past experiences and perspectives.
+• Stakeholder analysis from previous projects or operational activities identifies individuals, groups, or organizations that have common interest in the system being assessed, including those who may have been impacted by similar systems in the past.
+This analysis provides valuable insights into the needs, expectations, and potential concerns of different groups affected by the system and allows project teams to tailor their approach, manage risks proactively, and build stronger relationships with key stakeholders by understanding their past experiences and perspectives.

-1. A comprehensive list of stakeholders for each system: ensures the project is effectively managed such that all parties who are impacted by or have an interest in the system are identified.
-Allowing for their needs and concerns to be addressed throughout the development process, which ultimately leads to a more successful system implementation.
+• A comprehensive list of stakeholders for each system ensures the project is effectively managed and that all parties who are impacted by or have an interest in the system are identified.
+Their needs and concerns can be addressed throughout the development process, which ultimately leads to a more successful system implementation.

-2. Engagement strategy outlining how stakeholders will be involved in the system's risk management process: ensures that all relevant parties are aware of potential risks, can contribute their unique perspectives to identify and mitigate those risks.
+• An engagement strategy outlining how stakeholders will be involved in the system's risk management process ensures that all relevant parties are aware of potential risks and can contribute their unique perspectives to identify and mitigate those risks.

-Discussion: The RMF Prepare Step Task P-9; is crucial for identifying stakeholders within CMS’s systems and document them.
+The RMF Prepare Step Task P-9 is crucial for identifying stakeholders within CMS’s systems and documenting them.
 It ensures that stakeholders can communicate throughout the implementation of the RMF.
 These stakeholders could be individuals, organizations, or representatives.

-The CMS IS2P2 –Roles and Responsibilities section provides descriptions for CMS personnels that are required to complete their records such as the System Security and Privacy Plan (SSPP) generated by the CMS GRC CFACTS tool (CFACTS).
+The CMS IS2P2 – Roles and Responsibilities section provides descriptions for CMS personnels that are required to complete their records such as the System Security and Privacy Plan (SSPP) generated by the CMS GRC CFACTS tool.

 Cybersecurity Framework: ID.AM; ID.BE